Creative Wellbeing Program

 What is the Creative Wellbeing Program?

-Sometimes university can be stressful – especially around assignment time.
-The Creative Wellbeing Program invites talented RMIT students to produce fun, playful, colourful and interactive wellbeing activities and artworks – each designed to take take the viewer's mind off study for a moment, and help them destress and think more deeply about their wellbeing.
+The Creative Wellbeing Program invites talented RMIT students to produce fun, playful, colourful and interactive wellbeing activities and artworks – each designed to take the viewer's mind off study for a moment, and help them destress and think more deeply about their wellbeing.

 The artworks and activities are designed for students, by students in conjunction with the RMIT Creative Student Life team.
 Check them out below.

 We hope the artworks bring you joy!
 However, the Creative Wellbeing Program is not designed to provide art therapy, psychological assistance or counselling treatment.
-If you need support, please go to the RMIT Counselling Service.
+If you need support, please go to RMIT Counselling and Psychological Services.

-Affirmation Exchange invites RMIT students to share an affirmation for a fellow student.
-In return we sent them an affirmation created and curated especially for them.
+In its first iteration, due to COVID-19 restrictions, affirmations were exchanged online via the Affirmation Exchange Portal.
+Students could visit the portal and share an affirmation for a fellow student.
+In return, they would be sent an affirmation curated especially for them.

 Image of Vanessa wearing a hoodie and cap.
 Vanessa.